npm/feedback/README.md

 In this repository, you can find the [official npm public product roadmap](https://github.com/npm/roadmap/projects/1).
 Our product roadmap is where you can learn about what features we're working on, what stage they're in, and when we expect to bring them to you.

+The roadmap repository is for communicating npm’s roadmap.
+Existing issues are currently read-only, and we are locking conversations, as we get started.
+Please check out [Making Suggestion](#making-suggestions) to learn how to provide feedback via [github discussions](https://github.com/npm/roadmap/discussions).

 This roadmap is heavily influenced by the [official GitHub public product roadmap](https://github.com/github/roadmap).
 Thank you to the team who worked on that for paving the path!

 ## About the Private Alpha